meta-introspector/nil/docs/crqs/crq_002_rust_nix_env_composer.md

 The initial scope of this CRQ will focus on:

 *   **Nix Store Path Discovery**: Identifying and listing Nix store paths, particularly for Rust toolchains.
+This will involve programmatic discovery of `rustc` executables within the `/nix/store`.
 *   **Derivation Inspection**: Reading basic information about derivations (e.g., inputs, outputs).
 *   **Environment Composition**: Providing utilities to construct and activate Nix development shells programmatically.
+*   **Toolchain Testing**: Developing a mechanism to test the compilation and functionality of Rust projects against various discovered Rust toolchains.

 ## 5. Success Criteria

 *   A Rust library (e.g., `nix-interop` extension or a new crate) capable of querying Nix store paths and derivation information.
 *   A command-line interface (CLI) tool demonstrating the capabilities of the library, such as listing available Rust toolchains and their versions.
 *   Integration with existing `flake.nix` files to allow dynamic selection of Rust toolchains for `nil` and other Rust projects.
+*   A "battery of tests" script (or Rust equivalent) that can iterate through identified Rust toolchains and attempt to build/test a target Rust project, reporting success or failure.

 ## 6. Future Work